 Nanotechnology has emerged rapidly during the past few years in a broad range of product domains.
-Metal nanoparticles are attained a great importance due to their features such as catalytic, magnetic optical, and electrical properties [1].
-Several nanoparticles, such as silver, copper, iron (Fe), and gold, have been explored so far.
-These metals are applied as antimicrobial agents for a long period of time, but antibiotics supersede them [2].
-Application of metals of their nanoparticulate form is currently considered to resolve bacterial infections but has attracted scientific attention only over the past decade.
-Majority of nanoparticles are popular due to their characteristics high surface to volume ratio which makes these nanoparticles are effective against several microbes [3,4].
-A high surface to volume ratio is generally accompanies by increased production of reactive oxygen species, including free radicals.
-These characteristics allow nanoparticles to interact closely with microbial cell wall and membranes, damage their internal structures, and inactivate bacteria [5,6].
-The Fe as metal is as reactive in air as in water and in the form of nanoparticles it is more active.
-Moreover, the iron nanoparticles (FeNPs) are non-toxic.
+Metal nanoparticles (NP) are attained great importance due to their features such as catalytic, magnetic optical, and electrical properties [1].
+Several NPs such as silver, copper, iron, and gold have been explored so far.
+These metals are applied as antimicrobial agents for a long period, but antibiotics supersede them [2].
+The application of metals of their nanoparticulate form is currently considered to resolve bacterial infections but has attracted scientific attention only over the past decade.
+Most NPs are popular due to their characteristics high surface to volume ratio which makes these NPs are effective against several microbes [3,4].
+A high surface to volume ratio is generally accompanied by increased production of reactive oxygen species, including free radicals.
+These characteristics allow NPs to interact closely with microbial cell walls and membranes, damage their internal structures, and inactivate bacteria [5,6].
+Iron as metal is as reactive in the air as in water and in the form of NPs it is more active.
+Moreover, the iron NPs (FeNP) are non-toxic.

 The microbes when aggregated together and attached to the surfaces tightly it form the biofilm.
 These biofilms are strengthened further by extracellular polysaccharides release by the microbes.
-Biofilm-forming microorganisms are highly pathogenic and in environment, it causes several health-related hazards [7,8].
+Biofilm-forming microorganisms are highly pathogenic and in the environment, it causes several health-related hazards [7,8].
 Researchers have shown that 60-80% of microbial infections are caused by bacteria grown as biofilm than free-floating bacteria [9].

 Drug resistance microorganisms are a serious and increasing public health problem.
-New strategies for controlling bacterial activities are urgently needed and nanoparticles can be a very promising approach [10].
+New strategies for controlling bacterial activities are urgently needed and NPs can be a very promising approach [10].
 It is well established that metallic compounds can have antimicrobial activity.
-A research work had taken up on biosynthesis of plant-based FeNPs, isolation, and assessment of biofilm-producing microorganisms and to monitor the effect of FeNPs on these microorganisms [11].
-This study is an attempt to evaluate the action of green FeNPs on biofilm-forming bacteria.
-It gives an insight into the applications of FeNPs as alternative therapeutic tool against biofilm-forming microorganisms.
+A research work had taken on biosynthesis of plant-based FeNP, isolation, and assessment of biofilm-producing micro-organisms and to monitor the effect of FeNP on these micro-organisms [11].
+This study is an attempt to evaluate the action of green FeNP on biofilm-forming bacteria.
+It gives an insight into applications of FeNP as an alternative therapeutic tool against biofilm-forming micro-organisms.